 Checking your driving record and correcting any mistakes could also lead to lower car insurance rates, which begs the question: What's the relationship between driving records and car insurance?

 Do driving records impact my car insurance rates?

 Your driving record can absolutely impact your car insurance rates.
 Since auto insurance companies can't predict the future, they have to look to the past for clues as to what the future might hold for a potential policyholder.

 On one hand, a spotless driving record tells an insurance company that you could be less risky to insure.
 If you haven't had any trouble on the road in the last few years, the chances are good that you won't have any in the next few.

 On the other hand, a driving record that shows multiple car accidents, a suspended driver's license, and a long list of speeding tickets tells an insurance company that you might be likely to file a claim and therefore riskier to insure.
-A risky record can mean higher car insurance rates.
+Being categorized as a high-risk driver often means higher car insurance rates.